Creme Brulee Pound Cake

 Recipe Help

-Can I use another cake pan?
+Can I use another pan for this creme brulee cake?

-A tube pan is necessary for this creme brulee pound cake recipe because it creates a flat, stable surface on top of the cake.
+Sadly no, boos.
+Tube pans create a flat, stable surface on top of the cake.
 This is super important when you brulee the sugar because uneven surfaces can burn or caramelize unevenly.

 More Pound Cake Recipes